 Lisa was nominated for the CILIP Carnegie & Kate Greenaway award in 2018 for her children’s books and was a finalist in the ‘Made for Mum’ awards.
 Her publishers include Pavilion, Boxer Books and Tate.

-Back in 2010 Lisa published her first sewing book ‘Made at home’ and her latest project book ‘Makes for Mini Folk’ has just been released.
+Back in 2010 Lisa published her first sewing book ‘Made at home’ and her latest project book ‘Makes for Mini Folk’ was published in 2018.